alimness/sabbath-school-resources/src/en/aij/2026-02-pr-tg/introduction.md

-These 13 programs explore the stories of Isaac, Jacob, Joseph, and Naomi and Ruth while teaching children that no matter what we face, God is with us.
+The journey through Genesis continues as these lessons follow Abraham’s descendants: Isaac, Jacob, then Joseph, before skipping to Ruth.
+God’s faithfulness shines through their stories, reassuring us that He is also with us.